dafny-lang/dafny/docs/HowToFAQ/ERROR_Covariance.md

 ---
-title: Error - value does not satisfy subset constraints of T
+title: "Error: value does not satisfy subset constraints of T"
 ---

 The error "value does not satisfy subset constraints of T"